da99/www_app/README.md

 Genius Time!
 ------------

-You have a client (PC, virtual machine, tablet, etc.) You want to script it using Forth, but the machine only partys with JavaScript.
+You have a client (PC, virtual machine, tablet, etc.).
+You want to script it using Forth, but the machine only partys with JavaScript.
 How do you solve it?
 Make the problem more complicated...
 What if you have 1 billion people who all use